koyeb/koyeb-api-client-go/api/v1/koyeb/docs/DeploymentScalingTarget.md

 `func (o *DeploymentScalingTarget) HasConcurrentRequests() bool`

 HasConcurrentRequests returns a boolean if a field has been set.

+### GetRequestsResponseTime

+`func (o *DeploymentScalingTarget) GetRequestsResponseTime() DeploymentScalingTargetRequestsResponseTime`

+GetRequestsResponseTime returns the RequestsResponseTime field if non-nil, zero value otherwise.

+### GetRequestsResponseTimeOk

+`func (o *DeploymentScalingTarget) GetRequestsResponseTimeOk() (*DeploymentScalingTargetRequestsResponseTime, bool)`

+GetRequestsResponseTimeOk returns a tuple with the RequestsResponseTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestsResponseTime

+`func (o *DeploymentScalingTarget) SetRequestsResponseTime(v DeploymentScalingTargetRequestsResponseTime)`

+SetRequestsResponseTime sets RequestsResponseTime field to given value.

+### HasRequestsResponseTime

+`func (o *DeploymentScalingTarget) HasRequestsResponseTime() bool`

+HasRequestsResponseTime returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)